orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 ![Purge following forms](../form-runner/images/purge-following-forms.png)

-For more information, see the [documentation](/form-runner/feature/purging-historical-data.md)
+For more information, see the [documentation](/form-runner/feature/purging-historical-data.md) and this [blog post](https://www.orbeon.com/2024/04/form-data-export).

 ### Data revision history